 The webinar was live on Monday 16 November, where inspirational female business leaders discussed their experience, inspiration and challenges that have shaped their journey to the leadership roles they enjoy today.

-An joined Jersey Finance in May 2016 as the Business Development Director for Asia and is now based in Dubai.
+An joined Jersey Finance in May 2016 as the Business Development Director for Asia and is now based in our Middle East Regional Hub office, in the DIFC in Dubai.